raspberrypi/noobs/README.md

 ### Operating System Choice

 NOOBS is available in 2 formats:
-- `NOOBS Full` includes the installation files for Raspbian Full and LibreELEC only.
+- `NOOBS Full` includes the installation files for Raspberry Pi OS Full and LibreELEC only.
 - `NOOBS-Lite` does not include any Operating Systems at all.

-Please note that RISC OS cannot be installed by the NOOBS FULL version due to the amount of space taken up by the included Operating Systems.
+Please note that RISC OS cannot be installed by the NOOBS Full version due to the amount of space taken up by the included Operating Systems.

 If you want to install RISC OS, use NOOBS-Lite instead, or change the included operating systems.